What

 | U. S. Government registration of Advisors began with

 the 1940 Investment Advisors Act.
-Today, Federal Advisor regulations are one of the
+Today, Advisor regulations are one of the

 most fully developed codes for financial practitioners in the world. |